- Alice Clark Mentoring

 Proposals should be clear, complete & well organized with the following three sections (in this order):

 II.
-A Project Description (uploaded as a file below) that addresses the following following four criteria.
+A Project Description that addresses the following four criteria.
 Please use these headings to organize this section.

-Clearly describe the need or opportunity addressed by the proposed SIDP Project.
+Clearly describe the need or opportunity addressed by the proposed SIDP.
 Provide all relevant background information.
 What needs or opportunities will you be addressing?
 What course or courses will you be working on?
-Who normally takes the course?
-How often is it offered?
+Also indicate when the courses listed will be taught.
+Who normally takes these courses?
+How often are they offered?
 How many students generally enroll?
-Is the course already part of the regular curriculum in your department?
+Is the course already part of the regular curriculum?
 If not, what is its status vis-à-vis the department, college, and university curriculum committees?
 The Committee needs these details to put your proposal in context.

 III.
-A Supporting Letter from your Chair, showing a clear understanding of the project and the way it will contribute to the instructional goals of the department.
-If you are the department chair, ask for a letter of support from your dean.
+A Supporting Letter from your Chair, showing a clear understanding of the Project and the way it will contribute to the instructional goals of the department.
+If the Project involves faculty from more than one department or program we ask that the chairs or program directors submit one joint letter of support.
+If you are the department chair, ask for a letter of support from your dean on behalf of your proposal.

-THE CHAIR'S SUPPORTING LETTER MUST COME DIRECTLY FROM THE CHAIR UNDER SEPERATE COVER.
-Chair's letter can be sent electronically to email@example.com
+THE CHAIR/S SUPPORTING LETTER MUST COME DIRECTLY FROM THE CHAIR UNDER SEPARATE COVER sent electronically to email@example.com

 * denotes required fields